 Similar to a cooktop, galleys are equipped with microwaves.
 The microwaves are effective for reheating food or making it simple with a frozen dinner.

-Don’t expect to see an oven aboard a vessel less than 50 feet in length when it comes to ovens.
+Don’t expect to see an oven in the galley of a boat if it measures less than 50 feet in length.
 Ovens are not standard on small boats due to the space they require when installed.

 Draw Backs To A Boat Galley